ChristophP/FP-learning-resources/FP_LANG_COMPARISON.md

 # FP LANGUAGE FEATURE COMPARISON

+The table compares a couple of polular languages by criteria which are common in functional programming.
+Since the existance of features is not always a clear "yes or no" decision, have look at the hints for each category for a deeper explanation on why some languages got a check or an X.

 |                                          | Haskell | Elm | Scala | TypeScript | Go  | Kotlin | Clojure
 | ----------------------------------       |:-------:|:---:|:-----:|:----------:|:---:|:------:|:------:
 | First Class Functions                    | ✔️       | ✔️   |   ✔️   |     ✔️      |  ✔️  |    ✔️   |✔️